Helping HR Navigate Digital Change and Transformation

 3. Process & Design

-More successful transformation programs obsess about employee experience - well before technology.
+More successful digital HR programs obsess about employee experience - well before technology.
 They:

-Use Design Thinking and Value-Centered Design tools and methods
+• Use Design Thinking and Value-Centered Design tools and methods to co-create solutions with user communities

-Target Operating Models are used to define how people, process and technology components will work together in the ideal future state.
+Target Operating Models are used to define how people, process and technology components will work together in the ideal future state - a key input to change management efforts

 ‘Smart Touch’ (not 'High Touch') Service Models deliver scalable support options at the point-of-need.
 For common user challenges these organizations make use of automated, RPA and AI self-service options.
-Direct service options are used more strategically for more impactful and complex support needs.
+Direct-service options are used strategically and selectively for more complex and impactful support needs where appropriate.

 For more information on how to make your HR organization more digitally proficient see this article